-JEE Main Marks Vs Percentile 2026: As per the latest update, the JEE Mains 2026 result is delayed till February 16.
-Those who took the JEE Main session 1 exam for paper 1 were able to check their marks obtained by comparing the provisional answer key and response sheets.
+JEE Main Marks Vs Percentile 2026: Candidates who appear in the JEE Main 2026 exam can check their marks obtained by comparing the provisional answer key and response sheets.
 However, simply knowing the marks is not enough.
-NTA will declare the JEE Main result as a percentile.
+NTA declares the JEE Main result as a percentile.

 This is where the JEE Mains marks vs percentile analysis becomes important.
-Since the answer keys have been released, we see a rise in students’ queries on, ‘How many marks are required for 99 percentile in JEE Main?’, ‘How many marks for 95 percentile for Jan 23 S2?’, ‘90 percentile at what marks for the easiest shift?’, etc. This means that students are confused about the marks vs percentile for JEE Mains 2026.
+Since the answer keys have been released, we see a rise in students’ queries on, ‘How many marks are required for 99 percentile in JEE Main?’, ‘How many marks for 95 percentile?’, ‘90 percentile at what marks for the easiest shift?’, etc. This means that students are confused about the marks vs percentile for JEE Mains 2026.
 To address the student queries for specifically JEE Mains 2026 marks vs percentile, we have provided a detailed shift-wise analysis of the marks vs percentile.

 - JEE Mains Marks vs Percentile 2026